archeofoss/2021/programme.md

 PAUSE: 14:45-15:00

 ## In the early afternoon from 15.00 the workshop session will also start.
-To see the list of workshops and to register [click here!](https://2021.archeofoss.org/workshops)
+A list will be published very soon